M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Create new constructor in parts.java with maxInv and minInv
   - Create setters and getters -> setMaxInv getMaxInv, setMinInv getMaxInv
   - Create TH in mainscreen.html to dispay min and max

-Task H: Add validation for between or at the maximum and minimum fields.
+  - Add max and min values in inhouspart and outsourcepart 100 and 0 respectivlty Task H: Add validation for between or at the maximum and minimum fields.
 The validation must include the following: